314lipczuk/ODE_project_report/main.typ

   caption: [System of ODEs governing the simplified MAPK/ERK cascade.]
 )

+The final assumption held was that on the timescale of observed experiments, the total amount of active and inactive form of a given molecule is constant (a "conserved moities" assumption).
+Such assumption allows for description of entire model using only half of the state variables, by introducing each sum of forms as a constant in our model, thereby allowing us to refer the concentrations of active and inactive parts using a single concentration and a total
+(for example, instead of using $"RAS*"$ and $"RAS"$, we can use $"RAS*"$ and $"RAS"_"total" - "RAS*"$).
+This operation makes the simulation less computationally complex.

 == Modeling & Simulation pipeline

 Model definition was done in symbolic form using SymPy in python (TODO: reference them), as a list of symbolic differential equations.